Duo integrates with almost any device or system that supports using RADIUS for authentication.

 Duo can be integrated with most devices and systems that support RADIUS for authentication.
-In particular, this configuration has been tested with the following devices:
+We've verified RADIUS compatibility with a wide variety of vendors and devices, including but not limited to:

-Duo Security has several configurable modes and options available for RADIUS at the Duo Authentication Proxy.
+Duo Security has several configurable modes and options available for RADIUS in the Duo Authentication Proxy software.
 See the Duo Authentication Proxy - Configuration Reference Guide for all available configuration modes and options.

 You should already have a working primary authentication configuration for your RADIUS device users before you begin to deploy Duo.